 Cleaning the garage at least twice a year will go a long way in preventing unforeseen breakdowns resulting from accumulated dirt or grime.
 This includes cleaning the tracks and sensors and organizing the garage.

 Consider rinsing off the loose dirt using a garden hose and removing tough debris using some water, dish soap, and a soft sponge.
+For the sensors, ensure you use a soft sponge since they are delicate and can completely damaged or get cracks when not carefully handled.

+Your garage door won’t stay closed when the safety sensors are out of alignment.
 Garage door sensors exhibit high sensitivity, and even the slightest form of misalignment or obstruction can make them prevent the garage door from closing.
 That said, be sure to check whether there’s an obstacle in the way of the sensors.

-Fortunately, most garage door opener models feature sensors with an infrared light beam.
+Furthermore, most garage door opener models feature sensors with an infrared light beam.
 Be sure to check whether the beam is interrupted, and in some models, you will see the sensor lights flickering in the event of misalignment.

 Realign the sensors by ensuring their distance from the ground is equal and should range between four to six inches.